astral-sh/uv-docker-example/README.md

 The [`multistage.Dockerfile`](./multistage.Dockerfile) example extends the `Dockerfile` example to use multistage builds to reduce the final size of the image.

+The [`standalone.Dockerfile`](./standalone.Dockerfile) example extends the `multistage.Dockerfile`
+example to use a managed Python interpreter in a multistage build instead of the system interpreter that comes with the base image.

 ### Dockerignore file

 The [`.dockerignore`](./.dockerignore) file includes an entry for the `.venv` directory to ensure the